 You can help to prevent mats from forming by brushing your dog regularly.
 This is particularly important for long-haired dogs.

-At Alice’s, I inspect each animal’s coat thoroughly and will brush out any mats I come across.
+At Alice’s, we inspect each animal’s coat thoroughly and will clip out any mats we come across.
 However, if the mats have been left for too long, this becomes impossible and the only option left is to shave the dog’s coat.
 This is nothing to worry about.
 The coat will only be shaved with your permission, and this is a slow, delicate process which requires experience and expertise.
-I use professional clippers which cut away the mats without harming the dog, and always ensure they look great and are treated with care.
+We use professional clippers which cut away the mats without harming the dog, and always ensure they look great and are treated with care.

 Each dog is different, depending on their coat, condition, and overall health but here are some general guidelines you can follow: